FeiE/PsyDATA_Visualisation/README.md

-*Bootstrap*
    - *Bootstrap technique is used to create confidence intervals, with 1000 samples.*

-*permutation*
-   - *To determine statistical significance we apply a permutation approach. we use the method of maximum statistics to addresse the problem of multiple comparisons.
+   - *Permutation approach is applied to determine statistical significance.
+We use the method of maximum statistics to addresse the problem of multiple comparisons (Holmes et al. 1996).
 In detail, We perform for example [MI calculation](https://github.com/FeiE/Bubbles) over all sensors and time points 1000 times, randomly permuting the stimulus class labels each time.
 We then take the maximum MI across electrodes of interest and time points as a permutation distribution and compared the real MI curves against the 95th percentile of this distribution.*